Categories

 • The capital of the German state of Bavaria, with a population of about 1.55 million.

-• Has a very high standard of living by international standards.
+• Has a very high standard of living by international ranking.

 • Originally founded by two monks of the Benedictine order (Munchen means “by the monks’ place”).
 You can see a monk depicted on the city’s coat of arms.